rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+In the pre-processing part we will be doing following:
+- As the size/resolution of the images remain different we need to resize the images to the same scale.
+Therefore, studying the input requirements of the VGG-16, we know that it requires an image of the size 224.
+As the reason we are resizing the images of the data to 224.
+- Also, as mentioned above, we will augment the data to increase the number of images.
+In data augmentation, we will be increasing the size of the data through transformations of the image.

+'''train_preprocess = transforms.Compose([
+        transforms.Resize(size=(255)),
+        transforms.RandomHorizontalFlip(),
+        transforms.RandomRotation(10),
+        transforms.CenterCrop((224,244)),
+        transforms.ToTensor(),
+        transforms.Normalize(mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225]),
+    ])'''

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: